Addaian/kibitz/README.md

 ---

 ## 5. Feature Engineering

+The parser captures what is *written* in the PGN. `features.py` computes what must be *derived* — things that require chess logic or an engine.
+It reads from `data/processed/` and writes enriched records to `data/enriched/`.
+A second stage, `build_dataset.py`, then reads those enriched records and applies filtering and shaping to produce the final training pairs in `data/datasets/`.

 Raw move notation alone is insufficient.
 The model needs to understand *why* a move is interesting.
 These features provide that signal.